bthanhtung/bthanhtung/README.md

-_**So is cheerfulness, or a good temper, the more it is spent, the more remains.**_
+_**What is new in the world?
+Nothing.
+What is old in the world?
+Nothing.
+Everything has always been and will always be.**_

-Ralph Waldo Emerson
+Sai Baba